SELECT clause (JPQL / Criteria API)

 can be built as a criteria query as follows:

-The selectjakarta.persistence.criteria.CriteriaQuery.select(Selection)Specify the item that is to be returned in the query result. method takes one argument of type Selectionjakarta.persistence.criteria.SelectionThe Selection interface defines an item that is to be returned in a query result. and sets it as the SELECT clause content (overriding previously set SELECT content if any).
-Every valid criteria API expression can be used as selection, because all the criteria API expressions are represented by a sub interface of Selection - Expressionjakarta.persistence.criteria.ExpressionType for query expressions. (and its descendant interfaces).
+The selectjakarta.persistence.criteria.CriteriaQuery.select(Selection)Specify the item that is to be returned in the query result. method takes one argument of type Selectionjakarta.persistence.criteria.SelectionThe Selection interface defines an item that is to be returned in a query result. and sets it as the SELECT clause content, overriding any previously set SELECT content.
+Many valid criteria API expressions can be used as a selection because criteria API expressions are represented by Expression , which is a subinterface of Selection.

-The distinctjakarta.persistence.criteria.CriteriaQuery.distinct(boolean)Specify whether duplicate query results are eliminated. method can be used to eliminate duplicate results as demonstrated in the above code (using method chaining).
+The distinctjakarta.persistence.criteria.CriteriaQuery.distinct(boolean)Specify whether duplicate query results are eliminated. method can be used to eliminate duplicate results, as shown in the previous code example (using method chaining).

-The Selectionjakarta.persistence.criteria.SelectionThe Selection interface defines an item that is to be returned in a query result. interface is also a super interface of CompoundSelectionjakarta.persistence.criteria.CompoundSelectionThe CompoundSelection interface defines a compound selection item (a tuple, array, or result of a constructor)., which represents multi selection (which is not a valid expression on its own and can be used only in the SELECT clause).
+The Selectionjakarta.persistence.criteria.SelectionThe Selection interface defines an item that is to be returned in a query result. interface is also a superinterface of CompoundSelectionjakarta.persistence.criteria.CompoundSelectionThe CompoundSelection interface defines a compound selection item (a tuple, array, or result of a constructor)., which represents a multiselection.
+A multiselection is not a valid expression on its own and can be used only in the SELECT clause.

 The following JPQL query: